vialectrum/vialectrum-server/HOWTO.md

 Two more things for you to consider:

-1. To increase security you may want to close bitcoind for incoming connections and connect outbound only
+1. To increase security you may want to close viacoind for incoming connections and connect outbound only

-2. Consider restarting bitcoind (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network
+2. Consider restarting bitcoind (together with vialectrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network

 ### Step 12.
 (Finally!)
-Run Electrum server
+Run Vialectrum server

-The magic moment has come: you can now start your Electrum server:
+The magic moment has come: you can now start your Vialectrum server:

-    $ cd ~/electrum-server
+    $ cd ~/vialectrum-server
     $ ./start

 You should see this in the log file:

-    starting Electrum server
+    starting Vialectrum server

-If you want to stop Electrum server, use the 'stop' script:
+If you want to stop Vialectrum server, use the 'stop' script:

-    $ cd ~/electrum-server
+    $ cd ~/vialectrum-server
     $ ./stop

 ### Step 13.
-Test the Electrum server
+Test the Vialectrum server

-We will assume you have a working Electrum client, a wallet and some transactions history.
+We will assume you have a working Vialectrum client, a wallet and some transactions history.
 You should start the client and click on the green checkmark (last button on the right of the status bar) to open the Server selection window.
 If your server is public, you should see it in the list and you can select it.
 If you server is private, you need to enter its IP or hostname and the port.
-Press Ok, the client will disconnect from the current server and connect to your new Electrum server.
+Press Ok, the client will disconnect from the current server and connect to your new vialectrum server.
 You should see your addresses and transactions history.
 You can see the number of blocks and response time in the Server selection window.
 You should send/receive some bitcoins to confirm that everything is working properly.